AshwiniKurady/Building-IBM-Watson/README.md

 # How to run the jar file and directory structure:
 a.
 Running on terminal
 Download the index folder, wiki-subset folder and questions.txt into a single folder (please note that names of the folders need to match).
-Then, on the terminal, run the following command : java -jar FinalProject-1.0-SNAPSHOT-jar-with-dependencies.jar “<Downloaded_folder_containing_subfolders_for_index_wiki_questions>”
+Then, on the terminal, run the following command :

-(Please note that wiki-subset folder and questions.txt are not uploaded – just index folder is uploaded to avoid duplicate copies being uploaded)
+java -jar FinalProject-1.0-SNAPSHOT-jar-with-dependencies.jar “<Downloaded_folder_containing_subfolders_for_index_wiki_questions>”

-b.
+# b.
 Running on IntelliJ

 Download the source code from the link given above.
 Download the index folder, wiki-subset folder and questions.txt into a single folder (please note that names of the folders need to match) into the resources folder of the project as shown below :
-Place where files are read from :

-questions.txt – “src/main/resources/questions.txt”
+Place where files are read from : questions.txt – “src/main/resources/questions.txt”
 index - “src/main/resources/index/”
 wiki subset - “src/main/resources/wiki-subset/”